HIRO-MicroDataCenters-BV/rhio/README.md

 ## Usage

-1. Copy the [configuration file](/rhio/config.example.toml) and adjust it to your setup: `$ cp config.example.toml config.toml`
+1. Copy the [configuration file](/rhio/config.example.toml) and adjust it to your setup: `cp config.example.toml config.toml`
 2. Run the `rhio` process via `rhio -c config.toml`
 3. The process can be further configured via ENV vars or command line arguments: